itscliche11/Mark-Cyber/README.md

 - Configured Azure Sentinel (Microsoft’s cloud SIEM) workbook to display global attack data (RDP brute force) on world map according to physical location and magnitude of attacks.

+Perform the following task for creating Active Directory lab:
+- Created a virtual machine to act as a domain controller to house active directory and inside it I've configured network adapters that connect to the VMware network and the public internet.

+- Setup a DHCP on a domain controller to lease IP addresses to simulated clients that I've created through a powershell script

+- Created a domain through Active Direct Domain Services

+- Configured routing and NAT so  clients in the private network can reach the internet from the domain controller.

+- Created and ran a powershell script that creates new users and gives them usernames and passwords, an organisational unit and an employee ID.
+I've essentially used the powershell script to replicate a corporate network onboarding process.

 <h2>⏰Upcoming Projects</h2>